xanxys/bonsai-small/README.md

 * More complex landscape
 * Soil physics (root strength? & water?)
 * Automatically share mutated genome to appengine (or something)

+## References

+Not so massive vegetation evolution simulator in browser. (cf. discontinued "massive" version at https://github.com/xanxys/bonsai).